sebast4an/Online-store-vanillaJS/README.md

 - **Only pure JavaScript**
 - Getting data from the REST API
 - Frontend routing (window.history)
-- Support for old browsers
+- Grab and scroll for mobile
-- Shopping cart service
+- Simple basket in localStorage
 - Drag and scroll for mobile (RWD)
 - Generating a full product card